 #3: Annoying and Excessive use of Push Notification

-Push notifications are a great communications and engagement tool, and when utilised properly can do miracles for your app.
+Push notifications are a great communication and engagement tool, and when utilized properly can do miracles for your app.
 However, if you don’t exercise restraint – it can completely ruin you.

 How you can make better use of Notifications:-

 For example, if you’re running a restaurant app, it makes sense to send push notifications a one or two days before the weekend or if you have DOB of a user than with a deal on his birthday.

 Everyone knows that the only reason the apps are free is advertising.
 Since most app users love these free apps, they tolerate the apps.
 To them, the ads are an annoyance that cannot be avoided.
 You will need to balance the frequency, placement and ad content so that your app is not abandoned or worse still, deleted.

 Some of the common reasons for app deletion include offensive or inappropriate ads, too many ads, frequent and disruptive pop-up ads, irrelevant ads and ads without an exit button.